dantovsky/UA-Exercicios/projeto-sawm/api/README.md

 grant all privileges on *.* to 'dantiii'@'localhost';

 -- Ou
-CREATE USER 'dante'@'localhost' IDENTIFIED BY 'xpto';
+CREATE USER 'dantiii'@'localhost' IDENTIFIED BY 'xpto';
-grant all privileges on *.* to 'dante'@'localhost';
+grant all privileges on *.* to 'dantiii'@'localhost';
 ```

 ## Dados MySQL